-“We are still in control of what we put in our pans during this pandemic,” Hale says.
+“We are still in control of what we put in our pans,” Hale says.
 She recommends creating a menu for a week or two, and shopping based on that menu.
 Keep these points in mind:

 - Add produce to your menu: “While many of us are limited in travel, fresh produce is still available, and we need the nutrients from fresh veggies and fruits,” Hale says.
 If your grocery store is low on fresh produce, frozen is just as good.
 “If your local store only has boxed and canned items, select the options with the lowest sodium content,” Hale says.

 - Look for better-for-you snacks: A nutritious snack makes you feel energized and satisfied.
-Keto-friendly snacks, like hard-boiled eggs, raw nuts and Bulletproof Chocolate Dipped Collagen Bars, are packed with quality fats that keep you going strong between Zoom meetings.
+Keto-friendly snacks, like hard-boiled eggs, raw nuts and Bulletproof Collagen Protein Bars, are packed with quality fats that keep you going strong between Zoom meetings.

 - Consider your macros: Protein, fat and carbs (or macronutrients) are the fuel your body needs to keep your immune system strong, your brain sharp and your energy high.

 Take your planning a step further with meal prepping — aka a gift for future you that you can eat.
 If you already know what you’re going to eat, you’re less likely to give into snack foods instead of a balanced meal, Hale says.
 This is extra valuable “if you have a break between meetings or you are cooking for your entire family daily,” she says.

 Meal planning also minimizes waste because it helps you use the foods you have at home and makes it easy to see what you need to buy at the store (or order online).
 That means less time at the grocery store, which is a big plus when you’re practicing social distancing.